 This project represents children who were abused or neglected by one or both parents.
 Attorneys will help them obtaining a predicate order before a family law court.
 Attorneys might also be able to represent children in their petitions for immigration services after they obtain a predicate order.
 We estimate that these cases require about 40 hours of work.
 In order to volunteer for this type of case you must have experience in family law.
 Please view NIJC's pro bono attorney guidelines for SIJS cases.

 Asylum cases are the most resource and time-intensive cases NIJC offers.
 Asylum cases require 80 – 160 hours of work.
+Due to the significant resources required for an asylum case, NIJC is generally only able to place asylum cases with attorneys at mid-large law firms that have the resources to support asylum representation.
 You and/or your firm must have the resources necessary to gather and compile exhibits, conduct legal research (e.g. Westlaw), communicate with potential witnesses who are abroad, etc. Asylum filings are usually 200+ pages long and require significant material resources to prepare and file.
 In many cases, asylum cases will require an expert witness, which must be identified and paid for by the representing attorney or firm/corporation.
 Asylum cases could last three to five years, and sometimes longer.
 No previous experience required.
 Please view NIJC's pro bono guidelines for asylum cases.

 Pro Bono Information and Expectations